 Many Asatruar have argued with me that Walpurgis Night “has to be on a date of a prior Saxon or Germanic tribe’s Heathen holiday as it is so popular today.”
 This argument on their end is COMPLETELY false.
 I could give the simple argument that fixed solar dates where unknown to the Germanic tribes as their calendars were lunar based.
 The word "moon" and "month" are related in all Germanic Languages.
 A "month" to the Germanic Heathens was "a cycle of the moon waning and waxing."
-In addition, three historical Heathen Calendars survived and are recorded by Bede in De Temporum Ratione written in the exact year 725 AD, also in Einhard’s Vita Karoli Magni, written circa 830 AD, and the Iceland Althing's recording of the Norse Calendar circa 930 AD.
-I could quote the vast plethora of evidence of when Winter Nights was, when Yule was, and when Sigurblot was… But instead, to emphasize just how Christian this feast is, I will instead prove its Christian origins.
-(However, if you want to read one of my four blog articles on the actual historical Heathen holidays, please go to this link, and then scroll down to my four blogs on the historical Heathen holidays:
+In addition, three historical Heathen Calendars survived and are recorded by Bede in De Temporum Ratione written in the exact year 725 AD, also in Einhard’s Vita Karoli Magni, written circa 830 AD, and the Iceland Althing's recording of the Norse Calendar circa 980 AD.
+I If you want to read one of my blog articles on the actual historical Heathen holidays, please check out the link below, however, I will give a BRIEF pre-christian Heathen holiday list below with sources.

 The Origin of Walpurgis Night: Where did Walpurgis Night begin, when did it begin, and why it began

 Background: The origins of Saint Walpurgis Night begin with the fame of Walpurga.
 She (supposedly) accomplished miracles.
 The two earliest miracle narratives of Walpurga are the Miracula S. Walburgae Manheimensis by Wolfhard von Herrieden, datable to 895 or 896, and the late 10th-century Vita secunda.
 Her fame was CONSIDERABLE in her lifetime, and afterwards.